catalyst/developing-with-cwp/docs/05_CreatingATemplate.md

 * Go in to the themes/museum/templates/Layout directory
 * Create a new file (in Atom right-click on the Layout folder and choose 'New file')
 * Call it LandingPage.ss
 * Its very important the filename matches the name of the PHP class you want the template to be for, if the names do not match then the template will not be detected or used for the page.
+If the class exists inside of a namespace, you will need ot use folders to mimic that space: (i.e. templates/YourNamespace/YourProject/PageType/Layout/SomePage.ss)

 Now we can add the HTML to the template, but first let me explain...